Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: Current phase relation of the S/ /S Josephson junction

-The anomalous phase shift $\varphi_0$ in the S/${\rm GdIr_2Si_2}$/S junction also demonstrates a highly nonmonotonic and sign-reversing dependence on $m_y$.
-This behavior stands in stark contrast to the predictions of commonly used model Hamiltonians, which typically yield a linear relationship $\varphi_0 \propto m_y$.
-In such simplified models, the torque exerted on the ferromagnetic interlayer's magnetic moment by the Josephson current is governed by a constant coupling parameter $r$, defined via $\varphi_0 = r m_y$ \cite{Nashaat2019,Konschelle2009,Shukrinov2017,Guarcello2020}.
-In our system, however, the strongly anisotropic and sign-varying effective coupling $r=r(m_y)$ suggests that the magnetic dynamics will be significantly more complex.
-The question of how this non-trivial dependence affects the magnetization dynamics warrants a separate, in-depth investigation and represents a key direction for future work.
+The anomalous phase shift $\varphi_0$ in the S/$\mathrm{GdIr_2Si_2}$/S junction also exhibits a highly nonmonotonic dependence on $m_y$.
+This behavior stands in stark contrast to the predictions of commonly used one-band model Hamiltonians, which typically yield a linear relationship $\varphi_0 \propto m_y$.
+In such simplified models, the torque exerted by the Josephson current on the magnetic moment of the ferromagnetic interlayer is governed by a constant coupling parameter $r$, defined via $\varphi_0 = r m_y$ \cite{Nashaat2019, Konschelle2009, Shukrinov2017, Guarcello2020}.
+In our system, however, the nonmonotonic behavior of $\varphi_0(m_y)$ implies the existence of regions where the effective coupling $r(m_y) = d\varphi_0/dm_y$ changes sign.
+This suggests that the magnetization dynamics driven by the Josephson current will be significantly richer and more complex than in conventional scenarios.
+Understanding how this nontrivial $m_y$ dependence influences the magnetic response constitutes an important direction for future research and warrants a dedicated investigation.

+The nonmonotonic dependence $\varphi_0(m_y)$ primarily arises from the contribution of multiple bands crossing the Fermi level.
+This assertion can be illustrated using a minimal model.
+Suppose that the Fermi level is crossed by two electronic bands, each exhibiting spin-momentum locking resulting from the Rashba-type spin splitting—similar to the case realized in the film under study.
+The current-phase relation for each individual band can be written as $I_{c}^i \sin(\varphi - r^i m_y)$, where $i = 1,2$ denotes the band index.
+The functional form $\varphi_0 \propto m_y$ is dictated by symmetry considerations.
+In general, $r^i$ may exhibit some dependence on $m_y$, which can be expanded as $r^i(m_y) = r^{i,0} + r^{i,2}m_y^2 + \dots$; however, in accordance with the literature \cite{Nashaat2019, Konschelle2009, Konschelle2015, Shukrinov2017, Guarcello2020} we restrict ourselves to a constant $r^i$.
+Likewise, $I_c^i$ may in principle depend on $m_y$—and indeed, for the real material this dependence is pronounced, as discussed above—but within this simple model we also treat $I_c^i$ as constant.